aariprom/EE309-detective-game/docs/PROJECT_BREAKDOWN.md

 Most tasks are feasible with standard Android development and LLM API integration.

 ### ⚠️ CHALLENGING
-- **Action Validation (1.4, 5.5)**: Requires sophisticated LLM prompting and validation logic to prevent game-breaking actions while maintaining flexibility.
+- **Action Validation (1.4, 5.5)**: Requires sophisticated validation logic to prevent game-breaking actions while maintaining flexibility.
-- **Clue Extraction (2.7)**: Requires structured output from LLM or robust parsing.
+- **Clue Extraction (2.6)**: Requires structured output from LLM or robust parsing.
 May need to use function calling or JSON mode.
-- **LLM 5: Action Handler (2.6)**: Balancing flexibility with game integrity requires careful prompt engineering.

 ### 🔧 Recommended Tech Stack